Guyvinay/Project-Grid/README.md

 ## **Introduction**

-Project-Grid is a project management tool that lets you get everything regarding your project under your wrist, whether it could be creating project, creating manager, assign them to project, sending notification, and much more.
+Project-Grid is a project management tool that lets you get everything regarding your project under your wrist, whether it could be creating project, creating manager, assign them to project, sending notification, and much more.(under developement)

 ## **Platform Access**